illinois-data-curation/librarian-project/README.md

 Future work can also compare compare librarian salaries with other professions all to evaluate how well-compensated the job of a librarian is.
 One data could be untilized is Occupational Employment and Wage Statistics (OWES) Tables: https://www.bls.gov/oes/tables.htm from Bureau of Labor Statistics.
 I planned to use this data in the original Project Plan.
 However, due to the time limit, this has to be done in future work.

 # Reproducing
-Sequence of steps required for someone else to reproduce your results.
 ## Step 1: Download the IPEDs and PCE datasets
 Both datasets are not accessible through API and cannot be easily downloaded via wget.
 Here I desbribe the steps to download the files.
 ### IPEDs Data Acquisition